mapproxy/mapproxy/doc/configuration.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""
 ..
 NOTE paragraph also in sources/wms section

 Limit the layer to the given min and max resolution or scale.
 MapProxy will return a blank image for requests outside of these boundaries.
 You can use either the resolution or the scale values, missing values will be interpreted as `unlimited`.
+Resolutions should be in meters per pixel.

 The values will also apear in the capabilities documents (i.e. WMS ScaleHint and Min/MaxScaleDenominator).